-We have a 20+ year track record of pioneering the UK PERE industry
+We have a 25+ year track record of pioneering the UK Real Estate industry

-In 1996 Marc Gilbard joined Moorfield as CEO and transformed it into the preferred private equity real estate partner for major overseas private equity groups.
+In 1996 Marc Gilbard joined Moorfield as CEO and transformed it into the preferred real estate partner for major overseas real estate private equity groups.
 Since then we have operated as a listed company and a private company, and since 2005 we have been managing our own discretionary funds.
 We have invested in single assets, portfolios of assets and grown real estate backed operational businesses.

 Moorfield is a business that was founded on a strong vision for investing with conviction and creating assets or business that look to the future to define user requirements – whilst maximising returns on equity invested.
 We have demonstrated this over many years, not only by our early investment into emerging sectors (including Build to Rent, Student Accommodation and Senior Living) but also our approach to our Traditional assets (Office, Retail and Industrial).
 We look to understand societal shifts in behaviours and the market gaps these create and we take an operational approach to managing real estate, driving income, occupancy and tenant retention through our customer focussed, hospitality based management approach.